 § 85-9.
 Commercial Activities, Peddling and Soliciting

-No person shall operate a business, peddle, or solicit business of any nature whatsoever, distribute handbills or other advertising material, or post signs in a park unless first authorized in writing by the Township.
+No person shall operate a business, peddle, or solicit business of any nature whatsoever, distribute handbills or other advertising material, or post signs in a park unless first authorized in writing by the Committee or Township Board.

 § 85-10.
 Alcoholic Beverages Consumption and Possession

-An applicant for a Liqour Special Event Permit (“permit”) must qualify as a non-profit or charitable entity of Blackman Charter Township.
+An applicant for a Liquor Special Event Permit (“permit”) must qualify as a non-profit or charitable entity of Blackman Charter Township.
 The applicant must receive: 1) a special license for consumption on the premises or an equivalent license issued by the Michigan Liquor Control Commission, and a Liquor Special Event Permit from the Township Board.

 A request for a permit must be made to the Township Board at least 60 days prior to the event.
 The request must identify the purpose, date and time of the special event.